wabbajack-tools/mod-lists/rge/mcm.md

   - Hotkeyed Abilities
     - Customize as you wish

-### Lock-On

-- Compatibility
-  - FISS
-    - Load Settings
-- General
-  - Settings
-    - Lock-On Key: KBM: No Idea / Controller: RS

-#### Lucien

-- Configuration
-  - Customization
-    - Player Name
-      If you choose a name from this list then Lucien will speak it aloud when addressing you in game.

-### Quick Light

-- Brightness - Bright

-### Serio's Hotkeys

-- Gamepad Support
-  - Use Vanilla Hotkeys [X]

 ### Sky UI

 - Advanced
   - SWF Version Checking
   - Map Menu [ ]

-### Take Notes!

-- Open Journal K (or any other key you want... just not x)

-### The Ultimate Dodge Mod

-- Sneak Key - Left Control
-- NPC Dodging Frequency - Not Frequent

-### Ye Olde Hybrid Loot

-- Disable it if you don't want it

-### Skyrim Unbound

-- Main
-  - Dragons and Shouts
-    - Dragons - Timed Delay
-    - Dragon Souls - Dragonborn
-  - Special
-    - Additional Options
-      - Notifications About Dragons [X]